 Rice

 Rice is one of the major crops grown in the Sacramento Valley of California.
-Aproximately 500,000 acres are planted yearly.
+Approximately 500,000 acres are planted yearly.
+Not only is rice one of the most commonly consumed foods in the world, but ricelands serve as an indispensable component of waterbird habitat and a leading example of agriculture and natural resource management integration.

 General objectives of the Rice Farming Systems program are:

-- To develop and implement educational and applied research programs appropriate for the rice industries in Colusa, Glenn and Yolo Counties.
+- To develop and implement educational and applied research programs appropriate for the rice industries in Colusa and Yolo Counties.

 - To collect and disseminate relevant and current information that will improve rice production and maximize net farm income, while conserving natural resources and safeguarding the environment.